ibnharoon/MMM-OLPrayerTime/README.md

 Off-line Prayer Time module for MagicMirror

 ## How to install this module
-### Install Magic Mirror
-1. Clone the repository and check out the master branch:
+1. If you already have Magic Mirror installed, skip to step 4.
+Clone the Magic Mirror repository and check out the master branch:
 `git clone https://github.com/MichMich/MagicMirror`

-2. Change to the directory:
+2. Change to the Magic Mirror directory:
 `cd MagicMirror/`

 3. Install the required modules:
 `npm install`

 4. Install this module:
 `cd modules`
 `git clone https://github.com/ibnharoon/MMM-OLPrayerTime.git`

 5. Make a copy of the config sample file:
 `cp config/config.js.sample config/config.js`

 6. Add module entry to config.js (see below for module options) eg:
 `modules: [
 ...
 ...